brandonmcconnell/diff.email/FUTURE.md

 ## Data Table

-Reformat the results lists to operate like a true data-table with options for filtering, exporting, sorting, drag-and-drop, bulk CRUD actions etc.
+Reformat the results lists (when in list view) to operate like a true data-table with options for filtering, exporting, sorting, drag-and-drop, bulk CRUD actions etc.

+## Naming collisions countermeasures

+Currently, all projects and emails are unique by their generated IDs.
+But for better user experience, we should put guards in place to ensure that project and email names are always unique to their scope.
+Also consider enforcing a specific file name structure like all lowercase alphanumeric and no spaces.

+## Automatically route to project or email upon creation

+Consider if it would be generally valuable to automatically route into a project or email after creating it.
+For power users this may be more annoying than helpful though, if they are creating projects in bulk.

 ## Outlook Web deep-link via Graph / EWS